nathalieflower/hello-world-api/README.md

 My short term solution is:

-Ensure you have variables configured in your ~/.aws/credentials file (https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html?icmpid=docs_sso_user_portal)
+Ensure you have added your profile credentials in  ~/.aws/credentials  (https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html?icmpid=docs_sso_user_portal)

 I have included a docker file that can be built with the following command:

 `sudo docker build -t hello-world:latest .`

-and then can be run with
+That then can be run with
 `sudo docker run hello-world -v home/nathalie/.aws/credentials:/root/.aws/credentials:ro `

 After the script has run it will output a url that will take you to the solution.